learn-co-curriculum/python-p4-intro-to-flask/README.md

 - **Extension**: a package or module that adds functionality to a Flask application that it does not have by default.
 - **Request**: an attempt by one machine to contact another over the internet.
+- **Client**: an application or machine that accesses services being provided by a server through the internet.
 - **Web Server**: a combination of software and hardware that uses Hypertext Transfer Protocol (HTTP) and other protocols to respond to requests made over the internet.